D'Arcy Jones: Early life and career

 Professionally, Jones followed a path that was considered abnormal and non-traditional.
 As typically seen in Canada (where he would eventually practice) and many other parts of the world, the licensing process remains very strict and orderly in terms of how to achieve official registration as a practicing architect.
-With respect to contemporary licensing, the process follows a structure where an individual with a Masters of Architecture degree will work under the title of ‘intern’ through already established firms.
+With respect to contemporary licensing, the process follows a structure where an individual with a master's of architecture degree will work under the title of ‘intern’ through already established firms.
 Instead, Jones founded his own practice, right after graduating in 1999 and has been self-employed ever since.
 Unlike in a normal intern employment situation where a registered architect will supervise and sign off on one's ‘working hours,’ Jones never traditionally interned and obtained his hours remaining as a solo practice by collaborations and joint ventures.
 He states in an interview that he used joint ventures with registered architects as a means to carry out projects and complete his ‘internship.’

 After 5 years of solo practice, Jones moved the practice from his own home into an office space in Mount Pleasant in 2005.
 From here Jones officially founded D’Arcy Jones Architecture (currently known as D’Arcy Jones Architects) where he expanded his studio size to a humble 9 person team including himself.
 Although technically involved with architectural practice since the conception of his firm in 2000, Jones achieved being a registered architect in 2013.

 As an established architect and practice, Jones actively involves himself and contributes within the field of architecture through talk panels, design competitions, lecturing, juries, and teaching.
 In 2015, Jones was taken on by the University of British Columbia to be an adjunct professor within their schools of Architecture and Landscape Architecture where things like studio teaching, critiquing and being a thesis advisor are carried out.
 Most recently, he was invited by the University of Calgary as a guest critic for students’ within the Faculty of Environmental Design.